hevp/fcrepo/README.md

 The following modifications have been made:
 - Support 'submitted' state for objects
+- Add object share level property

+##### Submitted state value
+Adds the 'submitted' (S) value for the object state property, indicating the object has been submitted, but needs a review before it is finally published.

+##### Object share level property
+Adds the share level property to the object model.
+Possible values are 'Open access' (O), 'Registered' (R) and 'Private' (P).

 Below a formatted version of the original `README`.

+---

 ### README